 The other day a tow truck pulled up outside the Cafe and hooked up a late model pickup truck that had been illegally parked for 2 days outside the shop next door.
 I guess someone finally called the electric crane company since it seemed to be a company vehicle.
 It appeared the company truck had been abandoned.
 Tough financial times can have many faces.

 Continue reading » John’s Big Heart

 You can’t work in a service industry without encountering situations that you couldn’t even dream up.
 The other day I came in at my usual time and found Billy and John in the kitchen, strategically placing pans to catch the water that was dripping down from the ceiling.
 We had a torrential storm the night before and apparently the roof had given its best effort, but failed.

-The roofing company promised to be out to look over the situation between 9 and noon.
-In the meantime the rain had pretty much eased up, the floor was mopped, and things were under control.
-It wasn’t a pretty sight, but it was under control.
-Billy was working around the assorted catch pots and no one in the dining room suspected a thing.
+The roofing company promised to be out to look over the situation between 10 and noon.
+In the meantime the rain had pretty much eased up, the floor was mopped, and things seemed to be under control.
+It wasn’t a pretty sight, like something local tree trimming Chesapeake VA would deal with after a storm, but Billy was able to work around the assorted catch pots and no one in the dining room suspected a thing.
 That is until Hannah (Banana), our new girl at Three Bags Full Cafe felt like it was her duty to tell flood stories to anyone who would listen.

 Continue reading » The 200 Year Flood

 Waking up at 5:30 am has never been my thing.
 I do it anyway.
 I need to be at the cafe by 6:00 to be sure the dining room is set-up for our 6:30 am breakfast opening.
 This is why they pay me the big bucks, (joking here) because none of the other wait staff would even consider coming in before 7:00.